douchuan/jvm/README.md

 Now, we have Rust, a better tool, let’s remake JVM!

-Pay tribute to  frontline medical staff!
+Pay tribute to medical workers at the front!
 Thank you for your contribution to the fight against the epidemic.

 ## Roadmap

-- Pass test cases in JDK & TCK
+- Pass test cases in JDK
+- Pass TCK
+- Thread
+- GC (crate)
+- JIT / interp (crate)
-- impl class checker
+- class verification (crate)
-- Support threads
+- After GC built, ready for optimize System.arraycopy (the key of performance)
 - WebAssembly, make the JVM work in Browser
-- Support GC
-- After GC built, ready for optimize System.arraycopy (the key of performance)
-- Support higher version of JVM Spec
 - java options (-version, -server...)

-In summary, the roadmap is built on a three-step progress.
+In summary, the roadmap is built on a 3-step progress.
-- Pass TCK or JCK
+- Pass TCK
 - Refactor & Rewrite
 - Divide into several crates, build a collection of modular and reusable vm technologies